s-yadav/contextMenu.js/README.md

   </tr>
   <tr>
     <td>popup</td>
-    <td>If you just want to display a element at your trigger point popup mode serve best.
-This will just show element defined in selector while adjusting according to view port.</td>
+    <td>If you just want to display an popup window at your trigger point popup mode serve best.
+This will just show element defined in selector while adjusting it according to view port.</td>
   </tr>
   <tr>
     <td>update</td>